ggreco77/Transient-Astrophysics-/README.md

 # Installation and initialization

 # Aladin and TOPCAT
-It is important to have installed beforehand in your laptops the VO-tools to be used in the School, namely:
+It is important to have installed beforehand in your laptops the VO-tools to be used in the School.

 [ALADIN](http://aladin.u-strasbg.fr/).
 Download the Aladin.jar file and execute it from a terminal using

                                 $ java -Xmx2048m -jar Aladin.jar